 TRCA has more than 90,000 active records, both in hard copy onsite and offsite, in addition to the records maintained in the electronic document management system TRCA utilizes (Laserfiche).
 The majority of FOI applications pertain to planning and development matters.
 The files are effectively managed through TRCA's records management program, but significant investment is required in TRCA systems to improve performance and reduce staff workload in this regard.
-Such investment is also required to better align other TRCA business units with records management practices and FOI legislation.
-There are gaps in usage of the Records Management program by some business units, which Records staff is trying address.
+Such investment is also required to better align other TRCA business units with records management program by some business units, which Records staff is trying address.